Hyderabadi Chicken Biryani

 Serve

 Remove from oven.
-Let cool five mins., then gently mix rice and chicken.
-Using spatula, mound now-complete biryani onto serving plate, making sure to present rice in various colors — white, yellow, orange, and brown.
+Let cool five mins., then gently mix rice and chicken, and remove the bay leaf.
+Using spatula, mound now-complete biryani onto serving plate, making sure to present rice in various colours — white, yellow, orange, and brown.
 Place some chicken pieces on top.
 Scatter fried onions, herbs, and extra saffron rice on top, also.

 (Optionally:) Serve with mirchi ka salan and raita.